 We need voices from all perspectives to fully grasp the consequences of our political choices.
 The Anti-Federalists had real and legitimate concerns and arguments to make and we did not arrive at the current Constitution and the Bill of Rights without the input of the Anti-Federalists.
 In the end, neither party felt satisfied.
 The Federalists felt the central government was still too weak and the Anti-Federalists felt it was still far too strong.
 But they compromised, as the country is built to do.

 Take a look at an argument made in one of the Anti-Federalists papers and consider how vehemently they opposed the Federalists.
-It should remind you of today where both parties cry that should the opposing party prevail, absolute ruin is guaranteed.
-And in doing so, avoid the very thing that guarantees we won’t endure absolute ruin—compromise.
+It should remind you of the parties as they argue that should the opposing party prevail, absolute ruin is guaranteed.
+And yet we never realize that by villainizing our political opponents we’re missing the very thing that allows us to avoid absolute ruin—compromise.

 “But our situation [the Federalists claimed that the situation under the Articles of Confederation was dire and would eventually lead to total chaos and destruction] is represented [by the Federalists] to be so critically dreadful, that however reprehensible and exceptionable the proposed plan of government may be [of course, referring to the newly proposed Constitution], there is no alternative, between the adoption of it [the new Constitution] and absolute ruin [predicted destruction]. – My fellow citizens, things are not at that crisis.
 It is the argument of tyrants: … for remember, of all possible evils, that of despotism is the worst and the most to be dreaded.”
 (20).

-They were concerned about what would happen since the Constitution did not provide for specific rights.
-The Federalists listened and complied and created the Bill of Rights.
+- The Anti-Federalists were concerned about what would happen since the Constitution did not provide for specific rights.
+The Federalists listened, complied and created the Bill of Rights.

 They warned that one of the three branches will end up dominating the other two.
 A fair and valid and unfortunately true warning.

-Finally, they claimed that the government would not be really representing the people, per se, but the interests of each branch and party.
+Finally, they claimed that the government wouldn’t really represent the people, per se, but the interests of each branch and party.
 In other words, each branch would get so caught up in its own ambition for power against the other branches that the government would end up being completely disconnected from the people and operating as an aristocracy of sorts. (aristocracy means: a form of government, in which the whole supreme power is vested in the principal persons of a state; or in a few men distinguished by their rank and opulence.)

 Blessedly, our founders were not so stubborn.
 They knew that for a country like ours to work, compromise, agreeing to disagree, must reign.